-An air quality analysis was performed and an Air Quality Technical Memorandum (February 2020) was developed for the Opening Year (2025) and Design Year (2045) for the No- Build Alternative and the Preferred Alternative.
+An air quality analysis was performed, and an Air Quality Technical Memorandum was developed for the Opening Year (2025) and Design Year (2045) for the No- Build Alternative and the Preferred Alternative.
 The methodology and results are documented in the project files.
-The analysis was conducted in compliance with Part 2, Chapter 19 - Air Quality (January 2019) of the FDOT's PD&E Manual.
+The analysis was conducted in compliance with Part 2, Chapter 19 - Air Quality of the FDOT's PD&E Manual.

 The project alternatives were subjected to a carbon monoxide (CO) screening model that makes various conservative worst-case assumptions related to site conditions, meteorology and traffic.
-The Florida Department of Transportation's (FDOT's) screening model for CO uses United States Environmental Protection Agency (USEPA) - approved software to produce estimates of one-hour and eight-hour CO at default air quality receptor locations.
+The FDOT's screening model for CO uses United States Environmental Protection Agency (USEPA) - approved software to produce estimates of one-hour and eight-hour CO at default air quality receptor locations.
 The one-hour and eight-hour estimates can be directly compared to the current one-and eight-hour NAAQS for CO.